RonenNess/SSCD.js/README.md

 - Added capsule shape.
 - Added tilemap world.
 - Fixed bug that factor_self and factor_other not working in composite-shape repel().
+- Added option to set collision tags to null for quick reset.
 - Docs update.

 ## License